rweigel/phys260/index.md

 The source files for all activities are available at [Overleaf]((https://www.overleaf.com/read/btssfxsjgyzr) and [GitHub](https://github.com/rweigel/phys260); all files are available in a [zip](https://github.com/rweigel/phys260/archive/refs/heads/master.zip) file.

-In each subdirectory at https://github.com/rweigel/phys260 there is a file named `README.md` with notes written after class and after reviewing student work.

 The master document is the `.md` file, which is converted to `.html` and `.tex`.
 The `.pdf` files are based on the `.html` file.
 The `.tex` files are auto--generated from the `.md` files and a `.pdf` created with the `.tex` file may look different than the one stored in the repository.

 If you have corrections, comments, or suggestions please [submit an issue](https://github.com/rweigel/phys260/issues) or email `rweigel@gmu.edu`.